Zornheim

-Zornheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Zornheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 Zornheim borders in the southwest on Ebersheim, an outlying centre of the state capital of Mainz on the edge of the Frankfurt Rhine Main Region.
 The municipality lies in Rhenish Hesse and is a winegrowing centre in the Rheinhessen wine region.

 Many wineries have been growing and making wine here for centuries.
 In 1973, in the course of administrative reform, Zornheim became part of the Verbandsgemeinde of Nieder-Olm, whose seat is in the like-named town.

 History

 In 771, Zornheim had its first documentary mention.
 Zornheim's founding, however, reaches far back into early history, as witnessed by finds from the New Stone Age, the Bronze Age, the Iron Age and Roman times.
 The first written reference in 771 is in a document detailing a donation to the Fulda Abbey.
 Since this donation document dealt with two vineyards, it is known that there was already winegrowing here then.

 From the 8th to 12th century, besides various Mainz monasteries, Saint Alban's Abbey (also in Mainz – not to be confused with the one in England, which is actually consecrated to another saint) held the most important properties in Zornheim.
 After the Lords of Bolanden had transferred sovereignty over Zornheim to one of the Counts of Hohenfels about 1220, the fiefholders then sold the village and the court of Zornheim to Saint Clare's Convent at Mainz (Mainzer Kloster Sankt Klara) after receiving Count of Hohenfels Hermann II's leave to do so.
 In the sale document issued at Oppenheim on 9 June 1329, the selling price is named: 200 pounds of Hellers.

 Thereafter, the abbess and the convent held not only extensive lands in the Zornheim municipal area, but rather also the immediate lordship over the village.
 This might well have lasted longer if not for the fear of a takeover by Electoral Mainz, which was growing ever mightier.

 Thus, on 2 September 1578, Abbess Ursula Steinhauserin von Neidenfels transferred all power over Zornheim to the Prince-Archbishop of Mainz Daniel Brendel von Homburg, whereas the convent kept its landholdings until it was dissolved in 1781.
 It was handed over on 12 November of the same year to the University of Mainz endowment fund.
 The year 1691 was very grim for the village as, like many other villages in the Nine Years' War, it was burnt down.

 Between 1792 and 1813, French sovereignty brought about decisive changes, as from this time forth, secular lords held sway.
 In 1816, Zornheim passed to the Grand Duchy of Hesse.